Mailchimp vs Aweber (2017) - Comparison Review

 That said, Aweber have plans for their autoresponder functionality - they promise that their new ‘Campaigns’ tool is going to introduce more advanced types of workflow in the near future (see video below).
 But overall I’d say in a Mailchimp vs Aweber autoresponder shootout, Mailchimp is currently the winner.

-That said - and this is a pretty subjective area - I think the Mailchimp templates that are provided are a bit stronger than the Aweber ones.
-However, with both systems you can tweak the templates extensively, and indeed code your own, so users of both platforms should be able to settle on a template which works for their business without too much difficulty.
+With both systems you can tweak the templates extensively, and indeed code your own, so users of both platforms should be able to settle on a template which works for their business without too much difficulty.

 The other good news about both products is that all the email templates provided are responsive, meaning that they will automatically resize themselves to suit the device your e-newsletter is being viewed on.

 Mailchimp makes it easier, however, to preview the mobile version of your e-newsletter - there's a preview option you can use as you build it.
 With Aweber, you'll have to send yourself a test email and open it on a smartphone to see what your e-newsletter looks like on a mobile device.
 (As an aside, neither tool is as good as Getresponse when it comes to previewing the responsive versions of your messages - in Getresponse, when you build your e-newsletter you see both the full version and the mobile preview on screen at the same time).